pts/minilibc686/README.md

 * No stack protection.
 * No speed optimizations, code is optimized for size.
 * Building as a shared library (*.so, *.dylib, *.dll) is not supported.
 * Only the cdecl calling convention is supported.
+(This can be relaxed in the future: most libc functions will still use cdecl, but the user can write their functions in using any calling convention.)
 * No autodetection of needed features, the user has to pick the individual function from the alternatives provided.
-* No minimalist, tiny executable linking built in.
-To build an executable, the user has to use external C compilers, linkers and build configurations.
-* File offsets (off_t) are 32-bit.
+* File offsets (off_t) for files opened with fopen(3) are 32-bit, maximum
+  file size that can be opened is 2 GiB - 1 byte.
 (This can be relaxed later.)
+For files opened with open(2) (with `O_LARGEFILE` set), the lseek64(3) function is provided.
+* No C++, Objective C or Objective C++ support.
+(Maybe in the future C++ code will be allowed with `-fno-rtti -fno-excepions`, and also without any STL.)

 An end-to-end demo for building a printf-hello-world program in NASM assembly with minilibc686, targeting Linux i386 32-bit ELF (actually i686